-To detect the anomalous points in the likelihood series, some machine learning techniques need to be applied to determine the anomaly threshold automatically.
-This threshold defines a boundary for the likelihood series where the lower values belong to the anomalous set.
+To detect the anomalous points in the log-likelihood series automatically, we propose a technique called \textit{threshold detection} to define a boundary where the lower values belong to the anomalous set.
 As many anomaly detection algorithms presume, outliers are the minority group not following the common pattern of the majorities.
-Accordingly we look for the extreme data points (outliers) with the lowest likelihood values.
-To this end an univariate histogram is constructed and the relative frequency (height of the histogram) is computed.
+Accordingly we look for the extreme data points (outliers) with the lowest log-likelihood values.
+To this end a univariate histogram is constructed and the relative frequency (height of the histogram) is computed.
 The frequency of samples falling into each bin is used as an estimate of the density.
-We assume the samples with the highest density (mode) are the normal data points, and accordingly the bins containing the lowest frequencies and farther from the mode bin are the outliers.
-As a rule of thumb we start checking from the mode bin and stop when a bin with lower frequency than a quarter of mode is observed.
-Like any other change detection algorithm ours as well produce false alarms, however in all the performed experiments of this work the false positive ratio is insignificant.
-We use the same algorithm to detect the outliers or anomalies in Raw\underline{{ }{ }}Data and PCA for the purpose of comparison.
+We assume the samples with the highest density (mode) are the normal data points, and accordingly the bins containing the lowest frequencies and farther from the mode are the outliers.
+As a rule of thumb we mark bins with frequencies lower than a quarter of mode as outliers.
+Like any other change detection algorithm ours as well produce false positives, however in all the performed experiments of this work the false positive ratio is insignificant.

+We use the same algorithm to detect the outliers or anomalies in RawData and PCA for the purpose of comparison.